warp1ng/hasher/README.md

 ## Usage
-Download the executable from the [releases](https://github.com/warp1ng/hasher/releases) page or build with the instructions below
+Download the executable from the [releases](https://github.com/warp1ng/hasher/releases) page or build with the instructions below:

 Use `hasher -h` for a list of the command line arguments

 Use `hasher -s [filename]` to compute the sha256 hash of the file

+Use `hasher -w [filename]` to compute and write the hash to a file (automatically named after the input file)

 Use `hasher -c [filename] [sha256/sha256file/otherfile]` to compare the input's computed checksum against `[sha256]` where you can input your own hash, a .sha256 file or another filename.